freeCodeCamp/devdocs/.github/ISSUE_TEMPLATE/bug_report.md

 ## More resources

 <!--
-Add images, GIFs, screenshot, console output or any other resource that might help to undestand this bug -->
+Add images, GIFs, screenshot, console output or any other resource that might help to understand this bug -->

 ## Possible fix